SAP-archive/teched2020-DAT262/exercises/dd2/README.md

 >Even though it contains step by step instructions, **this part does not belong to the hands-on exercises!**
 <br>

-In this Deep Dive, we will demonstrate how to create a custom ABAP operator in SAP S/4HANA and trigger its execution from a Pipeline in SAP Data Intelligence.
+In this section we will demonstrate how to create a custom ABAP operator in SAP S/4HANA and trigger its execution from a Pipeline in SAP Data Intelligence.
 The ABAP operators are developed in the S/4HANA system as normal development objects, hence, they can be transported within the system landscape.<br>

 The basis for the integration with SAP Data Intelligence are the ABAP Pipeline Engine in SAP S/4HANA and the ABAP Subengine in SAP Data Intelligence, both linked with either an RFC or a Websocket RFC connection.